bjester/word-unsilenced/content/post/what-is-word-unsilenced.md

 This experience reset me.
 I came to realize that while I was isolated, I was letting things get between me and my faith once again.
 When I came to read the words of John 1 this morning, with an open heart and a clear mind, believing in the silence that surrounded me, I felt true rest.
 I also decided to create this blog, because in that moment, God's Word burned within me.
 I found myself, not in an entirely unfamiliar place, scrambling through scripture connecting dots, finding some strange truth in all of it.

 In the beginning, when the spirit of God hovered over the earth that was "without form, and void" (Genesis 1:2), I believe it describes a chaotic place.
 A place with maximum entropy.
-Since I was little, I've always imagined those verses describing a silent place.
+Ever since I was little, I've always imagined those verses describing a silent place.
 But how could it possibly have been silent when all the matter and energy of the cosmos suddenly burst into being, without form or purpose?
 I now imagine it as a traumatic and chaotic place that was anything but silent.
 It was chaos until God spoke, and the Word of God formed the world, instantly silencing the chaos, reducing its entropy, bringing order and life.

 But then something happened which let chaos, death, and destruction, back into the world.
-God could have spoken that chaos out of existence, but it became intertwined with the creation that He loved: mankind.
+God could have spoken that chaos out of existence, but it had become intertwined with the creation that He loved: mankind.
 So He spoke differently.
 He spoke into mankind as a loving Father.
 He spoke a plan to bring an end to the chaos.
 He spoke a plan that would save us from it as long as we heard and believed.
 He spoke Himself into mankind as Jesus, God's Word incarnate.
 The remarkable thing is that in all of this imagery of God speaking and God's Word becoming flesh, Jesus needed to be silent.
-He endured the chaos, death, and destruction without speaking against it
+He endured the chaos, death, and destruction without speaking against it.

 > He was oppressed and afflicted,
 >